uvarc/rc-website/content/userinfo/rivanna/allocations.md

 # Allocation Types

 ## Standard Allocations
 Standard allocations are for 100,000 SUs and require a brief summary of the research project along with an explanation of the computations to be performed.
 Standard allocations can be renewed as long as each renewal request includes a synopsis of results from the original allocation.
 The maximum number of standard allocations--either new or renewal--a PI can receive in a single fiscal year is 4 (or 400K SUs max).
 There cannot be more than 1 PI per MyGroups group.
 Standard allocations expire 12 months after they are disbursed.

-Available to: Faculty and post-docs using Rivanna for research.
+**Available to:** Faculty and post-docs using Rivanna for research.

 [<button class="btn btn-primary">Request New / Renew Standard Allocation</button>](/form/allocation-standard/)

 - - -

 ## Deans' Allocations
 Deans' Allocations are granted by the research deans who provide funding for Rivanna.
 A minimum one-page proposal must be included with any type of Deans' Allocation request.
+Dean sponsored allocations expire by default 12 months after they are disbursed.

-Available to: Faculty and postdocs who require very large allocations.
+**Available to:** Faculty and postdocs who require very large allocations.
 Choose one of the following request options based on your school/college/organizational affiliation:

 <a href="/form/allocation-dean/?sponsor=cas">
   <button class="btn btn-primary">CLAS</button>